 We’ve estimated the figures based on the earnings statements of top scooter-share companies.
 For a fleet size of 50 scooters, the upfront costs incurred in the first month of operation would total approximately $50,000—this is taking into account the hardware (roughly $650/scooter), insurance, city permits and scooter software.

 There are other varying and fixed costs involved, but with industry profit margins in place, a 50-vehicle fleet owner can expect to recover upfront costs in three months.
 In other words, the company will become profitable by month four, typically.
 The profits will naturally increase based on fleet size.

-This is why local, small-scale scooter companies are finding success in an industry once dominated by global micromobility giants running through their cash at an entirely different pace.
+This is why independent, local scooter companies are finding success in an industry once dominated by global micromobility giants running through their cash at an entirely different pace.

 But at the same time, mobility business owners need to determine how to extend the lifespan of their vehicles or offset the costs if they go over the limit.
 These two factors are important in building a successful fleet business model.
 Additionally, one needs to review overhead costs related to vehicle maintenance and usage.

 Key Factors That May Impact Your Revenue Model

 Maintenance Cost – Fleet maintenance is an unavoidable cost and may vary depending upon the type of vehicle and its usage.